 We usually only award Council Tax Reduction to a person who lives in a property as their home.
 In certain circumstances, we can continue to apply the reduction while you are temporarily away from home.
 To decide if we can apply the reduction we need to know:

 - why you are away from your home; and

 - how long you will be away.

-If we decide that we can continue to apply the reduction while you are away, we must then decide how long we can continue this for.
-Depending on the reason for the absence, this will be either 13 weeks or 52 weeks.
+If we decide to apply the reduction, we must decide how long for.
+This will be either 13 weeks or 52 weeks.